aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/output-reference.md

 ## Game Events Database

-- CDK Output: `CentralizedGameAnalytics.GameEventsDatabaseOutput`
+- CDK Output: `CentralizedGameAnalytics.GameEventsDatabase`
 - Terraform Output: `game_events_database`
 - Description: The name of the Glue Data Catalog database where game events are stored.
 This is only enabled when [DATA_PLATFORM_MODE](config-reference.md#data-platform-options) is set to `"DATA_LAKE"`.

 ## Game Events ETL Job

-- CDK Output: `CentralizedGameAnalytics.GameEventsEtlJobOutput`
+- CDK Output: `CentralizedGameAnalytics.GameEventsEtlJob`
 - Terraform Output: `game_events_etl_job`
 - Description: The name of the ETL job used to move data from the raw events table to the processed events table.
 This is only enabled when [DATA_PLATFORM_MODE](config-reference.md#data-platform-options) is set to `"DATA_LAKE"`.

 ## Game Events ETL Iceberg Job

-- CDK Output: `CentralizedGameAnalytics.GameEventsIcebergJobOutput`
+- CDK Output: `CentralizedGameAnalytics.GameEventsIcebergJob`
 - Terraform Output: `game_events_etl_iceberg_job`
 - Description: The name of the ETL job used to move data from an existing Game Analytics Pipeline Hive table to a new Apache Iceberg table.
 This is only enabled when [DATA_PLATFORM_MODE](config-reference.md#data-platform-options) is set to `"DATA_LAKE"` and when [ENABLE_APACHE_ICEBERG_SUPPORT](config-reference.md#data-platform-options) is set to `true`.